tarwn/lessthandot-hugo/blogs/content/posts/2018-02-27-meet-launchready-a-saas-product-that-almost-was.md

   </p>

   <p>
-    3. <a href="/index.php/uncategorized/launchready-dont-get-distracted-getting-stuff-done/">LaunchReady: Don&#8217;t Get Distracted, Getting Stuff Done</a><br /> Ignoring the distracting cool ideas to get work done
+    3. <a href="/index.php/uncategorized/launchready-dont-get-distracted-getting-stuff-done/">LaunchReady: Don't Get Distracted, Getting Stuff Done</a><br /> Ignoring the distracting cool ideas to get work done
   </p>
 </div>

-The ultimate reason it&#8217;s shutting down is not a groundbreaking discovery.
+The ultimate reason it's shutting down is not a groundbreaking discovery.
 Sales is a critical part of any product, especially at the beginning.
 Some forms of sales I have more experience in (pitching a company to prospective employees, for instance), but cold calling and getting a product to market are new to me.
-When I reach the beginning of 2018 and realized I had a minimum of 12+ months of being a beginner sales person in the evenings just to get to the point where I could pay myself to do it during the day, &#8230; I just couldn&#8217;t get myself over the hump to continue..
+When I reach the beginning of 2018 and realized I had a minimum of 12+ months of being a beginner sales person in the evenings just to get to the point where I could pay myself to do it during the day, … I just couldn't get myself over the hump to continue..

 I still took away a lot from the experience and hopefully I can pass on some of the things I learned to help others chase their ideas.

 ## Meet LaunchReady, the MVP

-Meet [LaunchReady][1], a UI Automation service designed to help fast growing SaaS companies build a broader safety net even while they&#8217;re focused on scaling and teach new team members how to add on to the software.
+Meet [LaunchReady][1], a UI Automation service designed to help fast growing SaaS companies build a broader safety net even while they're focused on scaling and teach new team members how to add on to the software.

 <div id="attachment_8939" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/02/launchreadypost_00-1-600x372.png" alt="Marketing Site" width="600" height="372" class="size-medium-width wp-image-8939" srcset="/wp-content/uploads/2018/02/launchreadypost_00-1-600x372.png 600w, /wp-content/uploads/2018/02/launchreadypost_00-1-300x186.png 300w, /wp-content/uploads/2018/02/launchreadypost_00-1-768x476.png 768w, /wp-content/uploads/2018/02/launchreadypost_00-1-1024x635.png 1024w, /wp-content/uploads/2018/02/launchreadypost_00-1-484x300.png 484w, /wp-content/uploads/2018/02/launchreadypost_00-1.png 1214w" sizes="(max-width: 600px) 100vw, 600px" />